andrew15818/109/fall/operating_systems/homework/hw1/OS_Project1A_0616110.md

 Now that we are set to wait for a remote connection from a debugger, we next tell kgdb where this serial connection will be.
 We specify the `ttyS1` file which we had previously confirmed to be the point of connection between our two systems.
-The next part, 112500 is the name of the port used to communicate to the Target machine.
+The next part, 112500 is the name of the port on which we will be receiving messages.

 9. **What is grub?
 What is grub.cfg?**